 You want to clear songs out of your Music app but you find that some songs don’t get deleted.
 This is a generic problem but it has gotten worse with iOS 7.
 So if you find yourself in that spot, here’s something you should try.

-This tutorial is aimed for users who use iCloud backup and iTunes Match.
+This tutorial is aimed at users who use iCloud backup and iTunes Match.
 Even if you don’t use iTunes Match, this method might work for you.
 Read on to find out how you can delete all/some music from your iPhone/iPad.

 The iTunes Match Problem